Remote work statistics you need to know (2026)

 How many employees would consider quitting if forced to return to the office full-time?

-Around 50-60% of current remote/hybrid workers indicate they would consider looking for a new job if required to return to the office five days a week.
+Around 76% of current remote/hybrid workers indicate they would consider looking for a new job if required to return to the office five days a week.
+This represents a significant retention risk for companies mandating full-time office returns.

 Does remote work improve work-life balance?